-However, my main purpose is not to compare policy outcomes under democracy and non-democracy, but to compare outcomes under different forms of democracy.
-To that end, I define the same indicators as in the previous section, parliamentary, presidential, proportional, and majoritarian democracy, for the country-years where the necessary data is available.
-Table 5 compares the distribution of covariates in reform episodes across each of these classifications (once more, conditional on income data being available).
+Table 5 compares the distribution of covariates in reform episodes across each of these classifications.
 For reforms with exits from (entries into) democracy, the table is based on the pre-reform (post-reform) classification.
-We see that slightly less than half (frequency 0.45) of the 132 reform country-years occur in the first twenty years of the panel.
-Reforms into (or out of) parliamentary vs. presidential democracy have the same distribution over time, as do reforms into proportional vs. majoritarian democracy.
+We see that slightly less than half (frequency 0.46) of the 132 reform country-years occur in the first twenty years of the panel.
+Reforms into (or out of) parliamentary vs. presidential democracy have basically the same distribution over time, as do reforms into proportional vs. majoritarian democracy.
 But the table also cautions us that the distribution of democratic reforms across continents may not be random.
-In particular, reforms involving presidential and proportional democracy are over-represented in Latin America3, reforms into presidential and majoritarian democracy are over-represented in Africa, while reforms into parliamentary and majoritarian democracy are over-represented in Asia.
-The estimation strategy should thus avoid confounding this continent-specific incidence of reforms and prospective continent-specific trends in the outcome variables of interest.
+In particular, reforms involving presidential and proportional democracy are over-represented in Latin America5, reforms into majoritarian democracy are over-represented in Africa, while reforms into parliamentary and majoritarian democracy are over-represented in Asia.